 GSI Pinnacle Camper

-The GSI Pinnacle Camper is our favorite for its endless uses and excellent quality for a larger group of campers.
-Across the board, the individual components are exactly as we would like them, and the combination of its features is greater than the sum of its parts.
-The entire kit nests together, offering enough volume to easily cook and serve four people while only taking up as much space as a bicycle helmet.
+The GSI Pinnacle Camper is our top choice because of its incredible versatility and ability to function for many people.
+All of the individual components are in and of themselves, high-quality components we would be happy to own as solo pieces.
+When you then add them all together as a set, their quality just compounds.
+The set nests neatly together for storage and travel, taking up less space than a bicycle helmet.
+This compact cook set gives you the ability to cook for and serve up to four people without taking up a ton of precious space.
 The pots and pans are coated with Teflon's top-of-the-line non-stick material, and this choice shows in cooking performance.
 It's easy to clean and quick to boil water.
 If you plan on a solo outing, you can pick and choose the components to bring along, making it exceptionally versatile for any sized group.

-While we love this set, there are a couple of caveats.
-The pot handle is lacking versatility with other pot sets, as you can only use the GSI handle with other GSI products.
+While we love this set, there are a couple of small flaws.
+The pot handle can only be used with GSI products, so if you have another piece of camp cookware you like using, you'll have to bring an additional attachable handle.
 Due to the Teflon, it's best to use a plastic stirring utensil and avoid scratching the surface, as the Teflon can fleck off, deeming the pot unusable.
 If you're looking for a cookware set that works for groups up to four, is easy to use, with many modularized pieces, this is the top dog in our fleet.